keep-starknet-strange/madara/docs/rpc-contribution.md

 special accent was put on RPC contributions to make madara quickly featured to be queried as a full node.

-Here is a little guide to quickly dive into madara project, focused on RPC.
+Here is a little guide to quickly dive into the madara project, focused on RPC.

 ## How to build madara